mguideng/mguideng.github.io/_posts/2019-04-11-flights-sql.md

 First, some definitions.
 A **cancelled** flight is self-evident, however the BTS considers a flight to be **delayed** only when an airline takes off and / or lands later than its scheduled time by 15 minutes or more.
 We'll focus just on **delays at landing (arrival)** for the questions in this part.

 #### Q6.
 What share of flights were on time versus delayed?

-The table below shows the overall flight status for all the destinations from LAS.
-We see that a majority of flights from LAS were punctual, where 80 percent of flights arrived on-time from its scheduled landing (early to less than 15 minutes late).
-In cases when there were delays, a significant delay (say, an hour and a half or more, and even worse - a cancellation) is considered more consequential than a minor one (less than an hour and a half).

 ```r